 Home of the ALCOMO system

 ALCOMO is a shortcut for Applying Locical Constraints on Matching Ontologies.
 ALCOMO is a project that has been developed by Christian Meilicke (that's me) in the context of his Phd.
 It is a debugging system that allows to transform incoherent alignments in coherent alignments by removing some correspondences from the alignment.
 The removed part of the alignment is called a diagnosis.
 It is complete in the sense that it detects any kind of incoherence in SHIN(D) ontologies.
 At the same time a computed diagnosis is always minimal in the sense that the tool never removes too much, i.e., the removed subset of the alignment is always a minimal hitting set over all conflicts.
+The whole story can be found in my thesis [1].

 Usage